itertius/ai-for-thai/README.md

 - AI for Thai for providing AI services
 - MediaPipe for pose detection
 - Open source community for their invaluable tools and libraries

----
-*Made with ❤️ for the Thai fitness community*